 Naylor, C. N.; Reinecke, T.; Ridgeway, M. E.; Park, M. A.; Clowers, B. H. Validation of Calibration Parameters for Trapped Ion Mobility Spectrometry.
 J. Am.
 Soc.
 Mass Spectrom.
 2019, 30 (10), 2152–2162.

 Reinecke, T.; Naylor, C. N.; Clowers, B. H. Ion Multiplexing: Maximizing Throughput and Signal to Noise Ratio for Ion Mobility Spectrometry.
 Trends in Analytical Chemistry, 2019, Accepted for Publication.
 DOI: 10.1016/j.trac.2019.03.014

 Naylor, C.N.; Ridgeway, M.E.; Park, M.A.; Clowers, B.H.“Blanc’s Law for the ESI Era: Predicting Ion Mobility in Mixed Drift Gases” American Society of Mass Spectrometry 67th Conference on Mass Spectrometry.
 June 2019.

-Naylor, C.N.; Ridgeway, M.E.; Park, M.A.; Clowers, B.H.“Energetic characterization Using Termometer Ions of Trapped Ion Mobility-Mass Spectrometry (TIMS)” Northwest Regional Meeting
+Naylor, C.N.; Ridgeway, M.E.; Park, M.A.; Clowers, B.H.“Energetic characterization Using Thermometer Ions of Trapped Ion Mobility-Mass Spectrometry (TIMS)” Northwest Regional Meeting

 of the American Chemical Society.
 June 2018

-Naylor, C.N.; Ridgeway, M.E.; Park, M.A.; Clowers, B.H.“Characterization of Trapped Ion Mobility-Mass Spectrometry (TIMS) Using Benzylamine Termometer Ions” American Society of Mass Spectrometry 66th Conference on Mass Spectrometry.
+Naylor, C.N.; Ridgeway, M.E.; Park, M.A.; Clowers, B.H.“Characterization of Trapped Ion Mobility-Mass Spectrometry (TIMS) Using Benzylamine Thermometer Ions” American Society of Mass Spectrometry 66th Conference on Mass Spectrometry.
 June 2018